Funding Requests (Travel, Summer, Sixth Year)

 - The candidate's supervisor will send the student, with copies to the committee and the DGS, a written summary of the committee's evaluation of the strengths and weaknesses in the written and oral components of the examinations.
 The contents of this summary must be approved by the examining committee before it is sent.

 After passing comprehensive examinations, the student will draft a dissertation proposal in consultation with the student's supervisory committee.
 The composition of the committee may be altered at this stage to reflect the dissertation topic.
 The proposal should normally not exceed 20 pages (1.5 spacing, 12 pt type) exclusive of bibliography.
 Not later than one month before the end of the first semester following the comprehensive examinations, the student will submit the draft to the ISAW faculty, and will defend it before the faculty and any external committee members who are available.
 Students should submit their proposal at least one week in advance of the meeting (an earlier deadline may be set by their committee, one week is the deadline for distribution to the entire faculty).
 Students should also make a brief presentation on their proposal.
 The purpose of this meeting is advisory.
-Within four weeks of this meeting, the student will submit a revised proposal to the supervisory committee, who, together with the DGS, will approve it or require modifications.
+Within four weeks of this meeting, the student will submit a revised proposal to the supervisory committee, who, together with the DGS, will approve it or require further modifications.
+The final draft of the proposal should be submitted to the Academic Affairs office for the approval signature.

 Useful NYU Sites